srp33/WishBuilder/StatusReports/BiomarkerBenchmark_GSE37199-status.md

 #### Results: **<font color="red">FAIL</font>**
 ---
 ### Making sure no commas exist in either file . . .

-&#9989;	No Commas in metadata.tsv.gz

-&#9989;	No Commas in data.tsv.gz

 #### Results: PASS
 ---